D33J

 Djavan Santos (born October 30, 1990), better known by his stage name D33J, is an American record producer based in Los Angeles, California.
 He is a member of the Wedidit collective.
-He has collaborated with Tory Lanez and Lil Yachty.
+He has collaborated with ASAP Rocky, Tory Lanez and Lil Yachty.

 Early life

 Djavan Santos was born and raised in Los Angeles, California.
 He studied guitar and electronic music at Alexander Hamilton High School.

 Career

 D33J remixed Kid Smpl's "Pulse" off of Escape Pod.
 In October 2012, it was announced that he got signed to the Anticon label.
 His first extended play (EP), Tide Songs, was re-released on the label in early 2013.
 He released the second EP, Gravel, later that year.
 In 2017, D33J released his debut studio album, Death Valley Oasis.
 It included guest appearances from Deradoorian, Baths, Corbin, and Shlohmo.
+In 2020, he released the single "Designer Boi".